JPeej/JPeej/README.md

 - Hi my name is Joshua Perry.
-  Currently I am learning programming through FreeCodeCamp and will hopefully be studying for a Bachelors in Computer Science soon.
+  Currently I am learning programming through TheOdinProject, Automate the Boring Stuff with Python, and will hopefully be studying for a Bachelors in Computer Science soon.

-- My progress in FreeCodeCamp:
+- My progress in TheOdinProject:
-  - Responsive Web Development complete.
+  - Responsive Web Development complete via FreeCodeCamp.
 Includes basics of HTML and CSS.

 - My prior education and work experience include:
   - A Bachelors in Marine Engineering Operations from Maine Maritime Academy.